-The phenomenon specific for the Czech Republic is the usage of the the mechanism of posting workers whereas it is rather marginal for other V4 labour markets.
+The phenomenon specific for the Czech Republic is the usage of the mechanism of posting workers whereas it is rather marginal for other V4 labour markets.
 This means that the Ukrainian labourers work illegally and their fragile position is being exploited by the employers.
 Workers with Polish visas are thus reluctant to get help in the unfavourable situations they face.

-“You are afraid to contact someone because you have a Polish visa.
-And those people [Czech employers] are simply abusing this…” says Vasyl who works on construction in the Czech republic.
+Despite divergences in legislative framework and institutional setting concerning labour migration in V4 countries, similar actions are needed for effective labour rights enforcement.
+The remedies should arise from all stakeholders involved in the issue - the state and its institutions, employers, other social partners and workers themselves.
 States should consider simplifying the bureaucratic procedures connected to the issuing of work and residence permits to foreigners.
 Such bureaucratization limits the mobility of the labour force on the labour market, which brings losses to the economy.

-Special attention should be paid to the accommodation of the workers.
+There is an urgent need to improve accommodation of the workers.
 In particular, it should not reinforce the exclusion and ghettoisation.
 All actors should cooperate in this matter (municipalities, employers, trade unions, NGOs).

-In the case of Ukraine, a thorough transformation of the principles, practices and institutions related to labour protection is needed.
-Also, regarding the labour law reform, there is an urgent need to implement reforms that will bring labour relations in Ukraine "out of the shadow”.
-However, this should not be done at the expense of workers’ rights.
-Various social actors should be thus involved in wide public discussion of the reforms (trade unions, NGOs).
+In the case of Ukraine, a thorough transformation of the principles, practices and institutions related to labour protection is needed to bring Ukraine "out of the shadow.".
+Various social actors should be involved in wide public discussion of the reforms (trade unions, NGOs).